maciek252/DroneELT/README.md

 ##Compilation

-The main branch is placed in the folder Drone_ELT_mod/.
+The main branch is placed in the folder Drone_ELT_mod__168/.
-The code compiles using Arduino 1.0.3.
-It is planned to refactor it for more recent versions.
+The code compiles using Arduino 1.6.8.
 There is a makefile using the project Arduino-Makefile, which can be run by executing the script m.sh (the original Makefile is left for ArduinoIDE).

-There is an eclipse project, but it currently does not use the arduino plugin, because it is restricted to versions later than 1.5.x.
+There is an eclipse project, but it currently does not use the arduino plugin.
 It is placed in folder Drone_ELT_mod2/, but it refers to the source from Drone_ELT_mod/.

 ##TODO: